 - Phone number of the VoIP phone that is experiencing problems

 You can also report problems with your VoIP phone through the ITHelp Support Center website.
-To report an issue, please complete the Incident Report form titled Issue with a Phone or Fax.
-This web form requires the same information described above.
+To report an issue, please complete an Incident Report Form by clicking navigating to ITHelp Portal and clicking Get Help.
+Please provide the same information outlined above under the Reporting Problems section.

 For more information on VoIP phone service, refer to the following: